-5.8 Complying with the Code of Conduct

-- 5.8.1 I undertake Code of Conduct training provided by my local authority. - 5.8.2 I cooperate with any Code of Conduct investigation and/or determination. - 5.8.3 I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings. - 5.8.4 I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.
+- 9. Complying with the Code of Conduct As a Councillor: - 9.1 I undertake Code of Conduct training provided by my local authority. - 9.2 I cooperate with any Code of Conduct investigation and/or determination. - 9.3 I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings. - 9.4 I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.

 It is extremely important for you as a councillor to demonstrate high standards, for you to have your actions open to scrutiny and for you not to undermine public trust in the local authority or its governance.
-If you do not understand or are concerned about the local authority's processes in handling a complaint you should raise this with your Monitoring Officer.
+If you do not understand or are concerned about the local authority's processes in handling a complaint you should raise this with the Monitoring Officer.